I’m Nicole Negowetti, founder of Food For Us.

 What allows collaboration across political and worldview differences without abandoning material truth or ethical boundaries?

-How can food, so intimate and so universal, become a doorway into collective agency rather than division?
+How can food become a doorway into collective agency rather than division?

 Beyond professional life, I’m a mother to two boys, an ultrarunner, and someone who feels most at home in the forest, near water, or around a fire with people exploring what it means to build a livable future together.